sorentwo/soren-website/_drafts/patterns-of-stability.md

 dedicated to preparing yourself for "when things go wrong".
 Within the book he outlines a collection of stability patterns and anti-patterns.
 All of the examples target enterprise Java systems, but almost every pattern can be adapted and applied to other languages, frameworks, or polyglot systems.
-In this post we'll focus on applying a few of the stability patterns together within a distributed Ruby application.
-Specifically we'll look at what are dubbed the "circuit breaker", "timeout", and "test harness" patterns—all in an effort to create an extremely robust circuit breaker.
+This post focuses on applying a few of the stability patterns together within a distributed Ruby application.
+Specifically we'll look at what are dubbed the "circuit breaker", "timeout", and "test harness" patterns—all in an effort to create an extremely robust library for interacting with external services.

 ### Circuit Breaker